 The exhibition also highlights Earth’s newest GIANTS, who have emerged more recently, such as elephants, rhinoceroses and whales, but who are now under threat of extinction too.
 Overall, it serves as a poignant reminder of nature’s fragility and the urgent need to protect these animals for future generations.

-When does this mammoth exhibition arrive in Birmingham?
+When can I see this mammoth exhibition in Birmingham?

-Developed by the Royal Belgian Institute of Natural Sciences and toured by Nomad Exhibitions, GIANTS will open at Birmingham Museum & Art Gallery on August 2, 2025, before travelling to the National Museum of Scotland in Edinburgh in January 2026.
-Tickets to GIANTS cost £15.50 for adults, £8 for open concession, but it’s free for children up to 15 years.
+Developed by the Royal Belgian Institute of Natural Sciences and toured by Nomad Exhibitions, GIANTS will open at Birmingham Museum & Art Gallery from Saturday, August 2, until Sunday, November 2, in the Gas Hall.
+Tickets cost £15.50 for adults, but the family-friendly exhibition is free for children up to 15 years.
 You can learn more here.